JCQuintas/mind-components/content/blog/advanced-typescript-patterns-part-1/index.md

 title: 'Advanced Typescript Patterns - Part 1'
 created: '2019-12-13T18:19:57.809Z'
 edited: '2019-12-15T16:23:57.813Z'
 description: 'The basics of Typescript are very straight forward, but the likes of generic types and conditional types can be challenging.
-This post tries to demystify these patterns.'
+This post on Advanced Typescript Patterns tries to demystify them.'
 series: 'Advanced Typescript Patterns'
 part: 1
 ---